Make sure to discover London hidden gems before others do!

 Hoxton Street Monster Supplies

 If visiting a market is a must in London, skip Camden Market – it has become nothing more than a tourist trap – and head straight to London Bridge where you will find Borough Market.
-Mind you, it’s becoming a more and more popular place, so it really be one of London hidden gems for long.
-But it’s such a cool place that I thought I’d mention it – and it is easy to insert in itineraries to visit central London.
+It’s actually becoming more popular among tourists too.

-The market is the kind of place where you can find all sort of fresh produce, literally from all over the world (I’d go there to get Sardinian Pecorino!).
+You can find all sort of fresh produce, literally from all over the world (I used to go there to get Sardinian Pecorino!).
 There are some nice wine bars in case you need a drink and a place to sit!

-PRACTICAL INFORMATION: The market is open from Monday to Saturday from 10:00 am to 5:00 pm.
-The nearest metro station is London Bridge.
+The market is open from Monday to Saturday.
+The nearest subway station is London Bridge.

-One of London hidden gems which is never mentioned in guidebooks is Chiswick.
-This actually is one of my favorite parts of town – a place I discovered when one of my friends moved in the area and invited me over for dinner.
-I liked the area so much that I kept going again and again.
+Never mentioned in guidebooks, Chiswick is one of my favorite parts of town – a place I discovered when one of my friends moved there.

 What you will enjoy about Chiswick is the neighborhood feel – something that is often missing in London.
 It is a chilled place where you can sit in a café and enjoy a drink, looking at passersby; or just browse the many lovely shops.